globe-and-citizen/layer8_dep/README.md

+// tmr's labour
+Use the fetch command to init the encrypted tunnel.

 ## GOTCHAS
 1.
 The auth server runs on port 5001 and must me started by calling: $go run main.go --server auth